Gabriella439/nixos-in-production/manuscript/Terraform.md

   …
 ```

-When you run `terraform apply` you will be automatically prompted to supply any input variables which do not have default values:
+When you run `terraform apply` you will be automatically prompted to supply all input variables:

 ```bash
 $ terraform apply